anantsh-dev/flying_pendulum/README.md

 * Install V-REP
 * Import the pendulum.ttt scene in V-REP.
 * Check the port on which the V-REP Server is running and change accordingly in the pendulum.py file.
-* V-REP import files are already present in the folder, you can replace these files from your V-REP installation if it causes some error.
+* V-REP import files are already present in the folder, you can replace these files from your V-REP installation if it causes some error .
 * Install python3 libraries required to run pendulum.py and then use this command to start the training:
 ```
 python3 pwndulum.py
 ```

 ### Real-World